fmeslet/NeCSTGen/README.rst

 ======================================================================================
-NeCSTGen: An approach for realistic network traffic generation using Deep Learning
+NeCSTGen: An approach For Realistic Network Traffic Generation Using Deep Learning
 ======================================================================================

 Summary